IIEP Launch webinars: disseminating open government case studies to local actors

 As part of its 2018-2021 Medium-Term Strategy, IIEP initiated a research project to explore the emerging movement towards open government and its potential to improve transparency and accountability in the education sector.
 To this end, it conducted a literature review, a global survey, two thematic studies and seven case studies.
-The latter illustrate the diversity of open government initiatives in education around the world, and each focus on one particular aspect of open government: open policy, open budget, open contracting, and social audits.
+The latter illustrates the diversity of open government initiatives in education around the world, and each focus on one particular aspect of open government: open policy, open budget, open contracting, and social audits.
 Studies have taken place in Colombia, India, Madagascar, Peru, Portugal, Ukraine and the United States.

 In the context of the global pandemic, IIEP has sought new and innovative ways to share its research findings with relevant parties.
 Since the case studies contain a host of valuable recommendations for national stakeholders, the Institute decided to mobilise local partners for dissemination at the national level.
-A series of launch webinars were organized in collaboration with the locally based authors of each of the studies, to initiate discussions among local stakeholders on the lessons learnt through IIEP’s research, and share their findings with wider national networks.
+A series of launch webinars were organized in collaboration with the locally-based authors of each of the studies, to initiate discussions among local stakeholders on the lessons learnt through IIEP’s research, and share their findings with wider national networks.

 The Colombian launch webinar on open contracting in the school meals programme in Bogotá brought together the former sub-secretary of education and a principal public procurement specialist from the Interamerican Development Bank to debate with participants how public access to information can contribute to reducing market failures.
 Participants also discussed how the lessons learnt under the school meals project in Bogota could be replicated elsewhere.

-The new Colombia Compra Eficiente process allowed us to detect corrupt practices” (Adriana Gonzalez, Former Sub-Secretary of Education in Bogotá)
+The new Colombia Compra Eficiente process allowed us to detect corrupt practices (Adriana Gonzalez, Former Sub-Secretary of Education in Bogotá)

 The Madagascar webinar focused on open policy in local consultation structures (LCS) in the municipalities of Sahanivotry and Masindray.
 Participants included elected officials at the city level, education officials at the local and national levels, and two citizen members of local consultation structures.
 Together they debated the relevance of local consultation spaces for improving the quality of education, the importance of social accountability in the local management of education, and the need for a relationship of trust between parents and education authorities.